arod98/BootCamp/README.md

 # BootCamp
 Computing Boot Camp for (new and old) KIPAC members and physics graduate students at large.
+Hopefully this new change goes through.

 Schedule can be found on the [website](https://kipac.github.io/BootCamp).